 When he was reminded of this admission, he dismissed the reporter’s question by calling this an example of “macho sex writing” and an attempt to “come across as an aggressive guy.”

 In another awkward exchange, Roosh was asked for his opinion on the “future for male/female relations.”
 Roosh predictably replied that the point he tries to get across on Return of Kings is that gender equality is a myth and that we need to return to the bygone era when men ruled over their submissive wives.

 To make things even more odd Roosh began to praise the patriarchal societies in Muslim nations where, as he put it, “rape cannot happen” between a husband and wife.

 He accused the reporters of “lov[ing] Islam” and refusing to write about Islamic countries while singling him out for criticism.
 One audience member corrected Roosh, stating that journalists do, in fact, write articles critical of how women are treated in Islamic countries.

-He also said that he would be backing Trump in the 2016 presidential election, because of course he is.
+And he announced he’s backing Trump in the 2016 presidential election, because of course he is.